xiuliren/zotero-wps365-integration/README.md

-# Zotero Google Docs Integration
+# Zotero WPS 365 Integration

-Zotero Google Docs Integration is a Zotero integration plugin that communicates between Google Docs and Zotero via the Connector.
+Zotero WPS 365 Integration is a Zotero integration plugin that communicates between WPS 365 and Zotero via the Connector.

 ## Back-end